jvalue/jayvee/rfc/0014-attribute-based-valuetypes/README.md

 The current syntax, in which an underlying value type is referenced through 'oftype', it does not use instantiation/inheritance but rather composition.
 The purpose of using composition is that it is

-1. more similar to traditional approaches and
+1. more similar to traditional programming and
 2. is needed anyway for multi-attribute value types.

-Thus, this RFC removes the `oftype` keyword in a value type definitions and proposes an attribute-based syntax that is extendable to a future multi-attribute syntax.
+Thus, this RFC removes reference to a parent value type in a value type definition and proposes an explicit attribute-based syntax instead that is extendable to a future multi-attribute syntax.

 ## Explanation